robertaicenogle/bike_sharing/README.md

 ## Summary
-Based on the data, high activity of the bike sharing service occurs during August 2019 in New York City, primarily on Manhattan Island, by male users in the morning and during evening rush hour.
-Citi Bike services, consequently, are a viable alternative to public transportation by commuting workers.
-This analysis could be benefitted by additional analysis comparing data for other months to assess trends across the year.
-Another potential addition is the inclusion of weather data to assess the correlation between the weather and ridesharing.
+Based on the data, high usage of Citi bike sharing occurs in New York City by male users in the morning (8am) and evenings (5/6pm).
+Location plays a role in the number of rides from Citi Bike services since, New Yorkers needing additional fast transportation.
+This analysis could be benefitted by additional analysis comparing bike data for other months to observe the different variables included in this dataset, such as gender, time spent, etc.